Before ripping out your old tiles, find out if you can tile over tiles to save you time and money

 How do I prepare old tiles ready for tiling?

-First you need to make sure that none of the tiles are loose and the surface is as smooth as possible, knock off any stray grout or cement and sand down.
+First, make sure none of the tiles is loose, and that the surface is as smooth as possible.
+Knock off any stray grout or cement, and sand down.

-The existing tiles will need to be clean and grease free to ensure better bonding.
-Use a detergent like sugar soap to clean.
-Not sure how to use it then check out our what is sugar soap guide for more information.
+Not sure how to use it?
+Then check out our what is sugar soap guide for more information.

 Should I use a special tile adhesive?

-You can use any tile adhesive but to ensure that you get a long-lasting strong grip you need to use an adhesive that is more suited to the job.
-Instant grab and non-slip ready-mixed adhesives such as Everbuild 701 Super Plus and BAL White Star Plus are both good options.
+You can use any tile adhesive, but to ensure a long-lasting, strong grip, choose one better suited to the job.
+Instant grab, non-slip, ready-mixed adhesives such as Everbuild 701 Super Plus and BAL White Star Plus are both good options.

 Steve Jenkins is a freelance content creator with over two decades of experience working in digital and print and was previously the DIY content editor for Homebuilding & Renovating.